Greening the city – one street at a time.

 - Additional benefits are cleaner air and rainwater uptake.

-- By creating the series of high quality, open green spaces the Malmesbury Rd. connects into the wider Tower Hamlets Green Grid Strategy.
+- By creating a series of high quality, open green spaces the Malmesbury Rd. connects to the wider Tower Hamlets Green Grid Strategy.

 - The sites are open and fully accessible to residents, visitors, local school pupils and staff.

 - Promote walking and cycling, including school trips.